What is "VRM"? What can VRM do?

 What is VRM?

-In the past, when trying to handle the 3D humanoid avatar (3D model) in Virtual Reality, Virtual YouTuber, etc., it was necessary to develop an unique system for applications and fine-tune the 3D model data due to…
+In the past, handling 3D humanoid avatar (3D model) in Virtual Reality, Virtual YouTuber, etc. was not trivial as it was necessary to develop unique systems for applications and fine-tune the 3D model data due to…

 The output data is depend on how creators make the 3D model and what modeling tools are used